mzattera/v4j/docs/007/index.md

 As mentioned, they are preceded by same letters, with the exception that 'C' can be preceded by 's', which does not happen with 'S'.

-'S' connects to slots 6 ('e' sequences) or 8 ('a' and 'o') in addition to 'd' in slot 7 or final 'y' in slot 11:
+'S' connects to slots 6 ('e' sequences) or 8 ('a' and 'o') in addition to 'd' in slot 7 and final 'y' in slot 11:

 ![4_S](images/4_S.PNG)

-In addition to the above connections, 'C' connects to pedestalled gallows in slot 5, gallows and 's' in slot 7:
+In addition to the above connections, 'C' connects to pedestalled gallows in slot 5, and 's' in slot 7:

 ![4_C](images/4_C.PNG)